Philadelphia Auto Theft Lawyer

 When a person steals a car, it is treated exactly like any other theft in Pennsylvania.
 Depending on the value of the car, you can be charged with misdemeanor theft (value of the car under $2,000), or a Felony of the Third Degree (value of the car over $2,000).

 The most commonly seen non-felony for auto theft is a misdemeanor of the first degree because most cars are not valued at under $1,000.
 If you are charged with a misdemeanor of the first degree, you could be looking at a potential of up to 5 years in jail.
-However, most car thefts are charged as felonies of the third degree because the cars are valued at over $2,000.
-In that case, you are looking at a potential of up to 7 years in jail for stealing the car.
+However, the majority of car thefts are charged as felonies of the third degree, because the cars are valued at over $2,000.
+In these cases, you are looking at a potential of up to 7 years in jail for stealing the car.

-If a person uses force, whether it is slight force, or merely the perception of force, to steal a car that person can be charged with Robbery.
-Robbery is the taking of property using force, however slight.
-If you are charged with Robbery, you can face anywhere between a maximum of 7 years to 20 years, depending on the type of Robbery you are charged with.
+If a person uses force, or even merely the threat or induced perception of force, no matter how slight, to steal a car, that person can be charged with Robbery.
+Robbery is the taking of property using force.
+If you are charged with robbery, you can face anywhere between a maximum of 7 years to 20 years, depending on the type of robbery you are charged with.
 If a gun is used, you are looking at even more jail time.

 This content was written on behalf of Greg Prosmushkin.